Odell Beckham Jr.: Baltimore Ravens

 On April 9, 2023, Beckham signed a one-year contract with the Baltimore Ravens.
 He caught his first touchdown with the Ravens on his 31st birthday in a 37–3 Week 9 rout of the Seattle Seahawks.
 In Week 11, he had four receptions for 116 yards, which was his first 100+ yard receiving game since 2021, in a 34–20 victory over the Cincinnati Bengals.
 In the 2023 season, he appeared in 14 games and started six.
 He recorded 35 receptions for 565 receiving yards and three receiving touchdowns.
 On March 13, 2024, Beckham was released by the Ravens.

 Miami Dolphins

 On May 8, 2024, Beckham signed a one-year contract with the Miami Dolphins.
 He was placed on the reserve/PUP list to begin the season after needing surgery to address an unspecified injury.
 He was activated on October 5.

 On December 13, Beckham and the Dolphins mutually agreed for Beckham to be waived.
 Prior to his release, he played in nine games, totaling nine catches for 55 yards.

-2025 offseason

 On October 7, 2025, Beckham was suspended for six games of the 2025 NFL season for violating the league's policy on performance-enhancing drugs.

+New York Giants (second stint)

+On April 20, 2026, Beckham worked out for the New York Giants.
+On June 1, Beckham re-signed with the Giants, reuniting him with head coach John Harbaugh, whom he played for in 2023 in Baltimore.